-Antihistimines - The three antihistimines you will see in over-the-counter sleep medications are diphenhydramine, doxylamine, and hydroxyzine.
+Antihistamines - The three antihistamines you will see in over-the-counter sleep medications are diphenhydramine, doxylamine, and hydroxyzine.

-There are other antihistimines used for other purposes including allergies and motion sickness, although drowsiness is a common side effect of many antihistimines..
+There are other antihistamines used for other purposes including allergies and motion sickness, although drowsiness is a common side effect of many antihistamines..

 Barbituates are a class of drugs that are sometimes called "downers".
-They were once presrcibed for insomnia, but have generally been replaced by safer medicines.
+They were once prescribed for insomnia, but have generally been replaced by safer medicines.